 STRUCTURES: No structures of any kind other than grave markers or lot monuments may be placed on lots and single graves.

-Flowers, wreaths and other decorations left on lots will be removed by Cemetery staff as soon as possible after they fade or become unsightly.
+Flowers, wreaths and other decorations left on lots will be removed by Cemetery staff, at their discretion, as soon as possible after they fade or become unsightly.

-Window boxes, tubs, urns and other similar containers kill the grass and will not be allowed after June 15th or Father's Day.
+Window boxes, tubs, urns and other similar containers kill the grass and will not be allowed after June 15th.

 No artificial decorations (OTHER THAN OVER THE STONE PIECES) will be allowed from June 15th through November 15th.